Health Services Research - Wesley Research Institute

 Now

 Health Services Research is a new and fast-growing area of research for Wesley Research Institute.
-We aim to improve healthcare delivery by supporting healthcare providers to design, implement and evaluate new models of healthcare delivery.
+We aim to improve outcomes for patients by using research to guide the design, implementation and evaluation of new health services.

-We collaborate with UnitingCare Queensland, universities, Queensland Health, research institutes, not-for-profit organisations and other stakeholders to deliver better quality public and private health services.
+We collaborate with UnitingCare Queensland, universities, other health services, not-for-profit organisations and other stakeholders to deliver better quality public and private health services.

 Health Services Research Objectives